pettod/charuco-corner-detection/README.md

 ## 1 Introduction
 Python OpenCV corner detection to detect [ChArUco](https://docs.opencv.org/3.2.0/df/d4a/tutorial_charuco_detection.html) markers and corners.
 This project has also support for calling the corner detection through Matlab.
 This code detects markers (QR-codes) in the ChArUco board and interpolates the corners between 2 found markers.
 Corner IDs and coordinates are obtained in this project.
 Scripts also provide real-time and still image visualization, and detection rate for set of images.

+These scripts have been done in purpose of camera calibration so the goal was to find and identify corner coordinates.
+Expected outputs from the scipts are corner coordinates (x,y) in pixels and their corresponding IDs (from 0 to N-1).

 <img src="document_images/detected_charuco_markers.gif"
      alt="ChArUco detected markers and corners"
      width="75%"